netdata/netdata/health/notifications/dynatrace/README.md

 Generate a Dynatrace API authentication token.
 On your Dynatrace server goto Settings --> Integration --> Dynatrace API --> Generate token
 For more details, see [Dynatrace API - Authentication](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/basics/dynatrace-api-authentication/).
 This is a required parameter.
-3. The API Space.
+3. API Space.
 This is the URL part of the page you have access in order to generate the API Token.
 For example, for my generated API Token the URL is: https://monitor.illumineit.com/e/2a93fe0e-4cd5-469a-9d0d-1a064235cfce/#settings/integration/apikeys;gf=all In that case, my space is _2a93fe0e-4cd5-469a-9d0d-1a064235cfce_ This is a required parameter.